TejasViswa/PIC10B_Disc1B_Disc2B/Week_1/static.md

 1 1
 ```

 ### NOTE: Once a static variable is declared / initialized in a function, that line is not called again.
 In the above program with the static example, the function is called twice but the value of count is 2.
 It does not become 0 again and get incremented.
-The line with static is executed only once in a program and never again. if the compiler sees it again, it is ignored.
+The line with static is executed only once in a program and never again.
+If the compiler sees it again, it is ignored.